 La Mara Springs is now raising llamas in

-We were very fortunate to find this unique property of about 30 acres.
-The big old tobacco barn has been turned into
+were very fortunate to find this unique property of about 22 acres.
+Not expecting to move from our previous Tennesee farm

 Lamar - meaning famous land and that it was with the Native American Indians.
 The natural springs in this area

 were a source of fresh water that never froze in the winter months.
 They are also the beginning of Parson's Creek

 which flows north into the Fond du Lac River and thus into Lake Winnebago.

 Llama Farm is located about 5 1/2 miles south of Fond du Lac in the ledge region of east central Wisconsin and about l hour